Tom1380/subsearch/README.md

 They are parsed, translated to a JSON document and fed into Elasticsearch.

 When searching for a phrase, the ES index is queried.
-Looking at the ID,highlights and timestamps, the relevant video and timestamp is found and a link is built.
+Looking at the ID, highlights and timestamps, the relevant video and timestamp is found and a link is built.

 There's also an external crawler that uses Google Trends to find hot topics and keywords to feed to the API.